ibm-watson-data-lab/--deprecated--simple-data-pipe-connector-flightstats/README.md

 ##### Services

-This connector requires the [Insights for Weather service](https://console.ng.bluemix.net/catalog/services/insights-for-weather/) in IBM Bluemix to be bound to the Simple Data Pipe application.
+This connector requires the [Weather Company Data service](https://console.ng.bluemix.net/catalog/services/weather-company-data/) in IBM Bluemix to be bound to the Simple Data Pipe application.

-Provision and bind an _Insights for Weather service_ instance using the Bluemix web console ([Show me how](https://github.com/ibm-cds-labs/simple-data-pipe/wiki/How-do-I-provision-and-bind-a-service-instance-in-Bluemix-using-the-Bluemix-web-console)) or run the following Cloud Foundry commands ([Show me how](https://github.com/ibm-cds-labs/simple-data-pipe/wiki/How-do-I-provision-and-bind-a-service-instance-in-Bluemix-using-the-Cloud-Foundry-command-line-client)):
+Provision and bind an _Weather Company Data service_ instance using the Bluemix web console ([Show me how](https://github.com/ibm-cds-labs/simple-data-pipe/wiki/How-do-I-provision-and-bind-a-service-instance-in-Bluemix-using-the-Bluemix-web-console)) or run the following Cloud Foundry commands ([Show me how](https://github.com/ibm-cds-labs/simple-data-pipe/wiki/How-do-I-provision-and-bind-a-service-instance-in-Bluemix-using-the-Cloud-Foundry-command-line-client)):

 ````
   $ cf create-service weatherinsights Free weather